shuaixunw/sg_rfe_fi/README.md

 # Statistically Guided and Interaction-Aware Recursive Feature Elimination (IA-RFE)

 **Authors:** Shuaixun Wang, Mingkai Liu
-**Affiliation:** Imperial College London
 **Manuscript:** *Statistically Guided and Interaction-Aware Recursive Feature Elimination for Stable Prognostic Modeling in Traumatic Brain Injury*
-**Status:** Accepted for publication in *IEEE Journal of Biomedical and Health Informatics (JBHI)*

 ---

 ## 🔍 Overview

-This repository provides the official implementation of **IA-RFE (Interaction-Aware Recursive Feature Elimination)**, a feature-selection framework designed to enhance **stability, interpretability, and statistical rigor** in biomedical prognostic modeling.
+This repository provides the official implementation of **SG-IA-RFE (Statistically Guided and Interaction-Aware Recursive Feature Elimination)**, a feature-selection framework designed to enhance **stability, interpretability, and statistical rigor** in biomedical prognostic modeling.

 The method integrates: